cisco/mindmeld/source/userguide/custom_features.rst

 --------------------

 Start by creating a new Python file, say ``custom_features.py``, that will contain the definitions of all your custom feature extractors.
-If your Workbench project was created using the "template" blueprint or adapted from an existing blueprint application, you should already have this file at the root level of your project directory.
-If you created your Workbench project from scratch, you can refer to any of the blueprints for an example of the custom features file.
+If your MindMeld project was created using the "template" blueprint or adapted from an existing blueprint application, you should already have this file at the root level of your project directory.
+If you created your MindMeld project from scratch, you can refer to any of the blueprints for an example of the custom features file.

 In order to use your custom features, the custom features file must be imported in the